sash cord studies | 2010 - present

 cotton or poly sash cord and polyester thread / dimensions variable

-Vesels, masks and sculptural pieces utilize an old crafting technique in which rope or cord is coiled and stitched to forms bowls and baskets.
+The pieces in this series utilize an old crafting technique in which rope or cord is coiled and stitched into a variety of forms and functions.
 The technique is itself based on the ancient method of making ceramic coiled pots as well as coiled basketry.
-The method explores ways of transforming a linear material into three-dimensional objects, an interest I have also studied in other materials such as yarn or plastic tubing.
+For me the collection explores ways of transforming a linear material into three-dimensional objects, an interest I have also studied in other materials such as yarn or plastic tubing.
 I also see the process as a form of analog 3D printing/prototyping performed by a sewing machine and with much less precision.
 In this way the "3D file" is in my head as I begin each piece and its formation happens by making certain adjustments to the work while sewing.
 The process has its own limitations, largely determined by the sewing machine, and each piece takes on deformations and glitches that give it unique personality.